 The bad news is that rubber tires will pull up even the best basement floor paint.

-You need epoxy paint.
-You have quite a few options for garage floors like Armor All mats, and the 2-part epoxy (just below) is one, but these days you do not have to use a 2-part product and work very quickly before it turns into unworkable mush-goop.
+The best is epoxy paint, but you have other options for garage floors like Armor All mats, and the 2-part epoxy (just below) is one, but these days you do not have to use a 2-part product and work very quickly before it turns into unworkable mush-goop.

 There is a new product we have not tried, but we will definitely be switching to this Kilz Concrete Garage Floor Paint—a one part epoxy, so cool.
 Slate Gray only.